 Rule 82.
 (1) If the electric utility cannot meet a deadline in these rules, it must notify the interconnection customer in writing within three (3) business days after the deadline to explain the reason for the failure to meet the deadline, and provide an estimated time by which it will complete the applicable activity associated with the deadline.
 If the electric utility cannot complete the activity within ten (10) business days after the deadline, it must notify the Michigan public service commission with the reason for non-compliance and provide an estimated time by which the activity will be completed.

 For applicable time frames described in these rules, the interconnection customer may request in writing one extension equivalent to half of the time originally allotted which the electric utility may not unreasonably refuse.
-No further extensions for the applicable time frame shall be granted absent a force majeure event or other similarly extraordinary circumstances.

 The electric utility must notify the commission and all interconnection customers that have in-process applications that timelines are being extended due to 10% or more of its customers not receiving electric service.
 The electric utility must also notify the commission and all interconnection customers that have in-process applications when application processing resumes.